The Port of Port Hedland is one of Australia’s largest bulk export terminals, the primary commodity being iron ore.

 In 2004, both contracts were awarded to Dredeco Pty Ltd, who deployed one of the largest TSHDs in the world at the time - the 24,000 m³ hopper capacity, Pearl River.

-Synergies were created by BMT through the management of both projects which resulted in savings for both clients.
+Synergies were created through the management of both projects which resulted in savings for both customers.

 A very successful project outcome for PHPA, ahead of time and well within budget with an expectation of significantly greater than 200 mm additional draft achieved.

-GPA engaged BMT to manage all aspects of the dredging works, from the preparation of drawings and contract documents through to 24 hour supervision on board the dredge for the duration of the project.
+We were appointed by GPA to manage all aspects of the dredging works, from the preparation of drawings and contract documents through to 24 hour supervision on board the dredge for the duration of the project.